Register to vote

 Public inspection of the full register

 There is provision for inspection of a paper version of the full register at the Electoral Services Office, Town Hall, St Owen Street, Hereford HR1 2PJ under supervision during office hours.
+This is the current register of electors which was published on 1 December 2021.

 Handwritten notes may be made by those inspecting the full register.
 Any other copying or recording of the register, including by mobile phone is not permitted, and is a criminal offence.